lisamelton/other_video_transcoding/README.md

 ## About

-Hi, I'm [Don Melton](http://donmelton.com/).
+Hi, I'm [Lisa Melton](http://lisamelton.net/).
 I created these tools to transcode my collection of Blu-ray Discs and DVDs into a smaller, more portable format while remaining high enough quality to be mistaken for the originals.

-Unlike my older [Video Transcoding](https://github.com/donmelton/video_transcoding) project, the `other-transcode` tool in this package automatically selects a platform-specific hardware video encoder rather than relying on a slower software encoder.
+Unlike my older [Video Transcoding](https://github.com/lisamelton/video_transcoding) project, the `other-transcode` tool in this package automatically selects a platform-specific hardware video encoder rather than relying on a slower software encoder.

 Using an encoder built into a CPU or video card means that even Blu-ray Disc-sized media can be transcoded 5 to 10 times faster than its original playback speed, depending on which hardware is available.